Erioderma pedicellatum: Pacific populations

 Recently, populations were discovered in Denali area of Alaska, and in the Kamchatka Peninsula of Russia, increasing the known range of the species, and is the first time the species has been observed in the Pacific region.
-While little is known about the population in Russia, the Alaskan population has been projected to be able to increase the global population to about 100,000 individuals based on statistical modeling (ie. projecting the population size based on the known number of individuals counted in a certain area of the site, quantifying known variables, and the actual size of the site.)
+While little is known about the population in Russia, the Alaskan population has been projected to be able to increase the global population to about 100,000 individuals based on statistical modeling (i.e. projecting the population size based on the known number of individuals counted in a certain area of the site, quantifying known variables, and the actual size of the site.)
 However, more research is needed on the Alaskan population to determine its population stability, as well as whether it is genetically distinct from the Atlantic populations, since the Alaskan population were found on white spruce twigs, a different type of tree usually associated with E. pedicellatum in Canada.
 The Canadian populations were also found mostly on trunks, as opposed to twigs.

 Conservation status

 Lichen conservation is a growing field.
 E. pedicellatum is currently listed as endangered by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) and critically endangered by the International Union for Conservation of Nature (IUCN) since its last assessment in 2003.
-No other lichen is listed by the IUCN.

 Protection

-Two of the main populations of E. pedicellatum in Newfoundland are currently within protected areas: Jipujijkuei Kuespem Provincial Park, and the Lockyer’s Waters interim protected area, which was established specifically to protect this lichen.
+Two of the main populations of E. pedicellatum in Newfoundland are currently within protected areas: Jipujijkuei Kuespem Provincial Park, and the Lockyer's Waters interim protected area, which was established specifically to protect this lichen.
 The Bay du Nord Wilderness Area in Newfoundland also includes some populations of the lichen.
-The Hall’s Gullies site is more in jeopardy, as it remains a designated cutblock (area allowed to be forested) under the current Forest Management Operating Plan.
+The Hall's Gullies site is more in jeopardy, as it remains a designated cutblock (area allowed to be forested) under the current Forest Management Operating Plan.
 It has been noted that populations of this lichen can decline even in protected areas, which has been linked to air pollution and introduced herbivores, such as moose.

 The Atlantic population of the E. pedicellatum is protected in Canada under the Federal Species at Risk Act (SARA), and is the focus of an ongoing recovery strategy.
 Efforts are being made, through land purchases and agreements with landowners, to formally protect areas of forest that are home to this rare species.
 Furthermore, conservationists are engaging with private and government forest managers to encourage their participation in the mapping of E. pedicellatum habitat and the implementation of management plans that will prevent further habitat loss.

 For the Alaskan population, in the United States, E. pedicellatum appears not to be listed on the United States Fish and Wildlife Service's Threatened and Endangered Species List.
 However, the population is in the Denali National Park and Preserve, a protected area, and efforts have been made by researchers to not give away its location within the site so that they will not be tampered with.